swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 start a dedicated blog about it.

-I first encountered Baduk (as it is called in Korea) as a child at my grandmother's house in Uijeongbui.
+I first encountered Baduk (as it is called in Korea) as a child at my grandmother's house in Uijeongbu.
 However, I did not learn the beautifully simple rules until years later, and initially, I was just intrigued by the lack of strong computer Go technology; the strongest computer Go programs of the early 2000's floundered in the beginner